Abdullah-Engineer/NLP_Project/README.md

 ### Key Concepts:
 - **Learning Rate (2e-5):**
-  Sets the step size for weight updates during training.
-A small value is chosen to carefully fine-tune the pre-trained model without significant deviation.
+  A small learning rate ensures fine-tuning of the pre-trained model without significant deviation.
 - **Batch Size:**
-  Determines the number of samples processed in one training step.
-A batch size of 16 is used to balance memory usage and computational efficiency.
+  A batch size of 16 balances memory usage with computational efficiency.
 - **Evaluation Strategy:**
-  The model is evaluated at the end of each epoch to monitor performance and determine the best model based on the F1 score.
+  Evaluation at the end of each epoch helps monitor performance and select the best model based on F1 score.
 - **Mixed Precision Training:**
-  Uses both 16-bit and 32-bit floating point operations to speed up training and reduce memory usage without compromising model performance.
+  Uses both 16-bit and 32-bit operations to speed up training and reduce memory usage.

----

 ## Evaluation & Inference

 ### Evaluation:
-- The model's performance is evaluated using metrics like accuracy, precision, recall, F1 score, and confusion matrix.
+- The model's performance is measured using metrics such as accuracy, precision, recall, F1 score, and confusion matrix.
-- A detailed classification report is generated with scikit-learn to assess performance on the test set.
+- A detailed classification report is generated using scikit-learn to assess model performance on the test set.

 ### Inference:
-- A prediction function cleans, tokenizes, and passes new Urdu tweets through the model to output a sentiment label.
+- The prediction function cleans, tokenizes, and processes new Urdu tweets through the model to output a sentiment label.
-- An interactive web interface is built using Gradio for real-time testing:
+- An interactive Gradio interface allows real-time sentiment prediction:
   ```python
   import gradio as gr